Practical tips to help you improve your credit rating and avoid expensive high interest loans

 Below we have identified 4 ways which these cards can be used to help you control your spending habits.

-With a debit or credit card you have to be very careful with spending.
+With a debit or credit card, you have to be very careful with spending.
 These cards do not stop you exceeding your limit and are happy to charge you if you do.
-With a prepaid cards this does not happen and can only spend what you have.
+With a prepaid card, this does not happen and can only spend what you have.

 You cannot go overdrawn so you do not have to worry about racking up charges and fees.